 While nothing beats home cooking, meals are nutritious, varied and enjoyable.
 They are prepared by a professional catering team, acting on the advice of a qualified dietician.
 There are always two options at dinnertime with vegetarian and gluten-free food available.
 Several fun and flavoursome themed dinners are held each term which exemplify how much the catering staff see themselves as responsible for our students’ wellbeing.
 Weekday meals consist of an in-house breakfast, morning recess and lunch, served in the school canteen, and in-house afternoon recess, dinner and supper.
 Furthermore, the boarders’ leadership team acts as part of the food committee, and meets the head of catering and head of boarding to prepare the menus and offer suggestions.

 Who does boarders’ laundry?

-We have our own onsite laundry where students’ washing is done once a week.
+We have our own onsite laundry where students’ washing is done three times a week.
 For items needed in a hurry each boarding house has a small laundry and airing room.
 Laundry costs are included in our boarding fees.

 Who tidies their rooms?

 Boarders are responsible for keeping their own rooms neat and tidy each day, and all wet areas – kitchens, dining rooms and bathrooms – are cleaned daily by our cleaning team.
 Professional cleaners visit the boarding houses each semester for a more thorough clean of the rooms and other areas.

 Yes, including the basketball and tennis courts, cricket nets, playing fields and gymnasium.
 With permission boarders can swim at the nearby Kilmore Leisure Centre.

 What’s a typical day for a boarder?